area17/twill/docs/.sections/block-editor.md

       'rows' => 4
   ])
 ```
+- Generate the Vue component by running `php artisan twill:blocks`

+- Update config/twill.php
+  - Add the block to the block_editor section
-- Add it on the config/twill.php on the repeaters section
+  - Add the repeater field to the repeaters section

 ```php
     'block_editor' => [